5 Ways to Remove Unused Shortcodes from WordPress Site

 Method 5 – Manually Removing Shortcodes from Site

-You will see the list of the posts where the shortcode is actually used and edit the post manually from WordPress visual editor to remove the shortcode.
+- You will see the list of the posts where the shortcode is actually used.